docker-library/docs/xwiki/content.md

 As an application wiki, XWiki allows for the storing of structured data and the execution of server side script within the wiki interface.
 Scripting languages including Velocity, Groovy, Python, Ruby and PHP can be written directly into wiki pages using wiki macros.
 User-created data structures can be defined in wiki documents and instances of those structures can be attached to wiki documents, stored in a database, and queried using either Hibernate query language or XWiki's own query language.

 [XWiki.org's extension wiki](https://extensions.xwiki.org) is home to XWiki extensions ranging from [code snippets](https://snippets.xwiki.org) which can be pasted into wiki pages to loadable core modules.
-Many of XWiki Enterprise's features are provided by extensions which are bundled with it.
+Many of XWiki's features are provided by extensions which are bundled with it.

 %%LOGO%%